Why Old Tbilisi Is Unlike Any Other City

 Freedom Square — Where History Happened

 We begin at Freedom Square, the central plaza where Tbilisi's most dramatic historical events unfolded — from Soviet-era demonstrations to the Rose Revolution of 2003.
-The golden statue of St. George slaying the dragon (2006) replaced a Soviet Lenin statue — a transformation that tells the entire story of Georgia's 20th century in one image.
+The golden statue of St. George slaying the dragon (2006) replaced a Soviet Lenin statue — a transformation that tells the entire story of Georgia's 20th century in a single image.

 Sioni Cathedral — 500 Years of Continuity